Parsnips

 -

-How to Cook and Serve Parsnips
+Quick Ways to Cook and Serve Parsnips

 Parsnips can be peeled, sliced, and sautéed or steamed like carrots.
 You can boil and mash them with butter and cream like potatoes.
 Parsnips can be cut into chunks and added to soups or stews or baked in the oven with meat stock and butter.
-Roast parsnips with beef, pork or chicken.
+Roast parsnips with beef, pork, or chicken.
 You can parboil […] More